nusofthq/avchat-documentation/wordpress-community-pro.md

   * Select the **User roles & Permissions** tab.
    <img src="/assets/images/wordpress_images/roles_permissions.png" class="img-responsive"/>
   * Here you can enable or disable any permission for each user role
-  * Once you are done setting up the permissions, don't forget to press the <kbd>Update Options</kbd> button.
+  * Once you are done setting up the permissions, don't forget to press the <kbd>Save</kbd> button.

   For example, if you want to disable access for visitors, you will have to uncheck the **Can access chat** box under **Visitors**:
   <img src="/assets/images/wordpress_images/visitors.png" class="img-responsive"/>